Hello, my name is Valentin, and I am a night owl.

 - A sleep specialist will look at a sleep log, possibly supported by ActiGraph monitoring.

-- An overnight sleep study to rule out other causes (though they might be complex or impossible to schedule, as they have to happen at night!).
+- An overnight sleep study to rule out other causes (though they might be complicated or impossible to schedule, as they have to happen at night!).

 - Many doctors are not aware of these disorders nor trained to recognize them.